 What is a Conventional job?
 Many of the other job categories are easier to understand, we know what an artistic or social job could be but recognizing a conventional job can be a bit tricky.
 People who work in conventional jobs tend to enjoy clerical, organizational, or administrative work.
 They are typically organized, detail-oriented, and good with administrative tasks.
 Some jobs in this category can include bankers, financial managers, economists, paralegals, web developers, and research assistants.

-Kane Brolin works as a financial planner and owns his own business, Brolin Wealth Management.
-He received a B.S. in Speech Communication at Iowa University and a master’s in Management at Northwestern University.
+Kane Brolin is a financial planner and owner of Brolin Wealth Management.
+He received a Bachelor of Science in speech communication at Iowa University and a Master's in management at Northwestern University.